chinna923/PythonLabs/README.md

 PythonLabs
 ==========

-Lab work to create REST API's efficiently with good throughput in python
+Lab work to create REST API's efficiently with high throughput in python